sudoskys/tsticker/README.md

 even there are auto-resize and auto-convert, there still have some bad input such as too large image, too long video, so be careful.

+The name of the sticker file can be some direct emoji(like `😄some🧑` ), or you can fill in the name freely, and we will look for the most similar emoji!

 ## Limitations of `tsticker`

 | Note                            | Description                                                                                                          |